vimal-kanagaraj/calculator/README.md

 - JDK 1.8+

 ## Steps to run the program
-- Run the following command to build the application `mvn package`
+- Run the following command to build the application<br />
+ `mvn package`

-- Run the following command to run the application `java -cp target/calculator-1.0-snapshort.jar com.kvsamples.calculator.cli.CalculatorMain`
+- Run the following command to run the application <br />
+ `java -cp target/calculator-1.0-snapshort.jar com.kvsamples.calculator.cli.CalculatorMain`

 ## Assumptions